alex000kim/nsfw_data_scraper/README.md

 $ ls test
 drawings hentai neutral porn sexy
 ```

+## Why need the Multi-thread download
+2_download_from_urls.sh only use the single-thread to download raw data,it's too slow.

+## How to use Multi-thread download
+run 2_optional_multi_thread_download.py instead of 2_download_from_urls.sh

 I was able to train a CNN classifier to 91% accuracy with the following confusion matrix:
 ![alt text](confusion_matrix.png)